 “PhotoRec worked brilliantly to get my NEF photos off an SD on an M1 Mac.
 The trick?
 You have to open it in Terminal for the drive to appear.”

-We’ve also seen a few people hesitant about whether it’s safe to run.
+We’ve also seen a few people ask whether it is safe.
 Is PhotoRec safe?
 Yes, absolutely.
-It’s open-source, read-only by default, and has been around long enough to earn real trust in the data recovery world.
-It won’t write to the affected drive, which is exactly what you want from a tool like this.
+It’s open-source, read-only by default, and has been around long enough to earn trust in the data recovery world.

 In short, the general feedback warrants a 4.
 A solid 4.